2009Archive: 2005 / 2006 / 2007 / 2008 / 2009 / 2010 |

 |||||

-| 23 March 15:00 | Performance | Moorways Sports Complex, Derby, England | |||
+23 March 15:00 | Performance | Moorways Sports Complex, Derby, England | |||

-This is to be the world premier of Score 325 North V South.
-The match will be between NFA Derby FC (The North) and Derbyshire Constabulary (The South).
-This will only be the first half of this performance, the second half will be at QUAD on the 24 April 2009. |
+This was the world premier of Score 325 North V South.
+The match was between NFA Derby FC (The North) and Derbyshire Constabulary (The South).
+This was only the first half of this performance, the second half was at QUAD on the 24 April 2009. |

 |||||